Increases in joint range of motion with the Bodywall system

 Results and discussion

 Descriptive characteristics of the 45 participants are exhibited in Table 1.
 The three groups were closely matched in terms of age, weight, height, and the average amount of exercise performed in a week.
 Groups were also matched for gender, with both the experimental and stretching control groups consisting of nine females and six males, while the pure control group consisted of eight females and seven males.
 One of the most important areas in terms of group matching for a stretching intervention study is pre-intervention joint ROM.
-As this study involved a number of ranges of motion measures we were not able to match groups directly from individuals range of motion results, however, as the largest source of variation in flexibility were gender, matching groups for gender should have acted as a fairly effective control.
+As this study involved several ranges of motion measures we were not able to match groups directly from individuals range of motion results, however, as the largest source of variation in flexibility were gender, matching groups for gender should have acted as fairly effective control.

 Table 1: Descriptive characteristics for 45 participants